Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: The Spectrum of the DA Chain

 \begin{proposition} $K$ is compact if and only if $\hat{K}$ is compact. \end{proposition}

 Here is the main result of this section, which relates the spectrum of the DA chain to the spectrum of the conjugate chain.

 \begin{proposition} Assume that $|\X|=\infty$ and $|\Y|=d<\infty$.
-Then $K$ is a compact operator and $\Sp(K) = \{0\} \cup \Sp(\hat{K})$. \end{proposition}
+Then $K$ is a compact operator and $\Sp(K) = \{0\} \cup\Sp(\hat{K})$. \end{proposition}

-\begin{proof} Since $|\Y|<\infty$, $\hat{K}$ is a compact operator.
-It follows from Proposition~\ref{prop:same_compact} that $K$ is also compact.
-Hence, $\{0\} \in \Sp(K)$, and aside from $\{0\}$, all the elements of $\Sp(K)$ are eigenvalues of $K$.
-But we know from Proposition~\ref{prop:same_evs} that $K$ and $\hat{K}$ share the same eigenvalues. \end{proof}
+\begin{pf} Since $|\Y|<\infty$, $\hat{K}$ is a compact operator.
+It follows from Proposition~\ref{propsamecompact} that $K$ is also compact.
+Hence, $\{0\} \in\Sp(K)$, and aside from $\{0\}$, all the elements of $\Sp(K)$ are eigenvalues of $K$.
+But we know from Proposition~\ref{propsameevs} that $K$ and $\hat{K}$ share the same eigenvalues. \end{pf}